fathur666/fathur666/README.md

 ## 👋 Welcome to My Personal Project Repository!

 My name is Fathur.
 I'm an electrical engineer and researcher.
 Apart from my passion for work and side projects, I love to hustle, collect stuffs, and savoring diverse cuisines.
 I am always eager for new experience and knowledge.
-Check out my compiled coding projects
+Check out my compiled coding projects below!

 ## 🤔 Get to know me
 - 💬 Ask me about: Renewable Energy, Power Electronic, Machine Learning, and Internet of Things